-To enter our program a student must be 21 years of age and have completed an associate degree or the equivalent from an accredited college or university.
-Students must be employed in an MIET career field position.
+To enter our program a student must be 18 years of age and have completed a high school diploma or a GED equivalent from an accredited school.
+Students must be seeking employment in the mining industry or further education in an MIET career field position.
 As part of the admission requirements, credentials, transcripts and evidence of course work shall be submitted for review and a personal contact will be made to describe the evaluation process.
 There will be an application fee assessed each student to cover administrative costs.